breatheco-de/content/src/content/how-to/how-to-install-python.md

 Python is one of the most used programming languages in the world, this language allows you to create back-end applications with frameworks such as [django](https://docs.djangoproject.com/en/4.2/) or [FastAPI](https://fastapi.tiangolo.com/), create Machine learning algorithms with [Tensorflow](https://www.tensorflow.org/?hl=es-419) or even create user interfaces on the front-end with technologies such as [ReactPy](https://reactpy.dev/docs/index.html).

 This language is undoubtedly one of the most used in the programming world because it is quite versatile and easy to learn.
-In this article we will see how to install or update this language in different operating systems such as Windows, MacOS and Linux.
+In this article, we will see how to install or update this language in different operating systems such as Windows, MacOS, and Linux.

 ## How to install Python on Windows?

-There are two ways to install [Python](https://4geeks.com/es/lesson/como-programar-en-python) on your Windows computer, the first is to install the **Ubuntu** operating system and then with the help of this install Python, the second way is to install Python in the traditional way from the official Python page.
+There are two ways to install [Python](https://4geeks.com/es/lesson/how-to-code-in-python) on your Windows computer, the first is to install the **Ubuntu** operating system and then with the help of this install Python, the second way is to install Python in the traditional way from the official Python page.

 ### 1. Install Python with Ubuntu